Charly1357/project1cristina/README.md

 2. ***Gallery***  Here  all the images from various concerts are presented
 3. ***Signup*** This gives the users the possibility to suscribe to a newsletter

+## Skeleton

+   The website is really clear and simple it uses an all three pages the same header and footer so the interaction with the user is always the same and has no background color that would disturb the UI